tsmith4014/tsmith4014/README.md

 ---

-⚡ AI Joke of the Day: 🤖 "Knock, knock."
+⚡ AI Joke of the Day: 🤖 I've got a really good UDP joke to tell you but I don’t know if you'll get it. 🤖
-"Who's there?"

-[very long pause]

-"Java." 🤖

 ---